mehiskork/gym-app-mvp/docs/account-ownership-decision.md

 - No multi-account local storage namespaces.
 - No backend ownership/sync protocol changes.
 - Guest-only users remain on existing guest sync behavior.

+### Account deletion/recreation implementation note

+Same-Google account deletion/recreation is supported with `account_identity` incarnations:

+- Firebase subject id remains the login identity.
+- Active TrainFrame account owner id can advance to a new generated owner after deletion.
+- `auth_time_cutoff` blocks stale old Firebase sessions/tokens from writing into the recreated owner.
+- Deleted account rows stay deleted and must not restore into the recreated owner.